Welcome to Edwards

 At the Rawlinson Centre, Room 91, Indigenous students can find a place to study, attend cultural events, and access dedicated student scholarships, tutoring services, emergency financial assistance, and connect with the Indigenous Business Student's Society.
 The Centre is one of the only dedicated spaces for Indigenous business students in the country.
 Services include:

-In addition to general USask scholarships, bursaries, and awards, Edwards has a number of dedicated awards for self-declared Métis, First Nation, and Inuit students.
+In addition to general USask scholarships, bursaries, and awards, Edwards has a number of dedicated awards for Métis, First Nation, and Inuit students*.

 There are five types of awards: